 Mind mapping the topic while reading the literature helps.
 Find a central issue, most sensibly the dependent variable, which is the focus of the research.

 For example, a teacher may be interested in finding out why students in his or her class come to class late.
 Tardiness is not a unique phenomenon that the teacher can claim to be the first to identify.
 Some other teacher-researchers may have already looked into the problem in other places.
-Hence, a review of the literature of factors affecting tardiness can already be made.
+Hence, a review of the literature of factors affecting tardiness can already be made during mind mapping.

 An example mind map may look like Figure 1 below where the central theme, tardiness, is the main topic.
 You may add the number of literature that supports particular predictor variables.